 Marijuana – Identity of Substance

-1. Of the five schedules (lists) of “controlled substances,” they placed marijuana in Minnesota’s “Schedule 1” along with heroin, methamphetamine, and the like.
+- Of the five schedules (lists) of “controlled substances,” they placed marijuana in Minnesota’s “Schedule 1” along with heroin, and methamphetamine.

 What is it?

 Identity crisis: Not all cannabis is marijuana.
 But, all marijuana is cannabis.

 Marijuana is a form of the cannabis plant.
 But so is hemp, and hemp is not marijuana.

 Minnesota Statutes §18K.02 DEFINITIONS (2019).
 Subd.
 3. “”Industrial hemp” means the plant Cannabis sativa L. and any part of the plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.
 Industrial hemp is not marijuana as defined in section 152.01, subdivision 9.”

 Therefore, marijuana is cannabis with more than 0.3 percent THC concentration on a dry weight basis.
 Without THC, or too little, it’s not marijuana.
 Hemp looks like, smells like marijuana, but isn’t.